 What should I expect when I arrive for a treatment?
 Arrive early for your first massage so that you can fill out a client intake form.
 Be prepared to answer medical questions and to present any required letters from your physician.
-Your therapist will review your intake form, and will ask additional questions to better understand what is going on in your body.
+Your therapist will review your intake form and will ask additional questions in order to better understand what is going on in your body.

 What am I expected to do during my massage?
 Your main job is to relax and enjoy!
 Your therapist may move around various parts of your body during the treatment, but she does not wish for you to help unless she specifically asks.
 It is counterproductive for you to engage your muscles while she is trying to relax them, so just try to be as loose as possible.
 It is your responsibility to notify your therapist if you are ever uncomfortable in any way.
 She will be able to adjust your table, your temperature, your position, your draping, the pressure of your massage, and anything else that will make you feel better.
 Most people chose to simply close their eyes and remain quiet during a massage, but if talking is your way of relaxing then you are welcome to do so.

 Note: If you are receiving a treatment involving Trigger Point Therapy, your therapist will ask you to be more present and engaged than you would be in a more relaxing massage modality.
 This treatment is a team effort that requires constant communication between client and practitioner.